A stratified homotopy hypothesis: Constructible bundles

-The lefthand pushout exists, for it is a constructible cover, provided the existence of the fiber products in the lefthand expression.
+We will show that $X\times_KK'$ exists in $\strat$ by showing that this lefthand pushout exists.
+Being a constructible cover, this lefthand pushout exists provided the existence of the three fiber products in the lefthand expression.
 By inspection, should each of the fiber products in the lefthand expression exist, this pushout exhibits the desired pullback, and the above arrow will be an isomorphism.
+The base case of our induction assures the existence of the left term of the pushout.
+We next show existence for the intermediate term of the pushout, that the fiber product of links exists: we have a commutative diagram

+where the first map is a constructible bundle by assumption and the second map is the pullback of the constructible bundle $X_0\ra K_0$ along the map $\Link_{K_0}(K)\ra K_0$.
+Consequently, using the inductive hypothesis since this is a case of lesser depth, we obtain that the second map is a constructible bundle.
+By Proposition \ref{cbl-compose}, we obtain that the composite map $\Link_{X_0}(X)\ra \Link_{K_0}(K)$ is a constructible bundle.
+Again applying the inductive hypothesis now proves the existence of the intermediate term, as it is a pullback of a constructible bundle of stratified spaces of lesser depth.

-The base case verifies the existence of the left term of the pushout.
-The inductive step verifies the existence of the intermediate term of the pushout.
-After the existence of regular neighborhoods, there is a conically smooth map $\unzip_{K_0}(K)\xra{\alpha} \RR_{\geq 0}$ with the following properties: \begin{itemize} \item The preimage
+To complete the proof, we lastly show that the fiber product of unzippings exists.
+Due to the existence of regular neighborhoods, there is a conically smooth map $\unzip_{K_0}(K)\xra{\alpha} \RR_{\geq 0}$ with the following properties: \begin{itemize} \item The preimage

 is the link.
 Thereafter, we identify $\Link_{K'_0}(K')=(\alpha g)^{-1}0$ and $\Link_{X_0}(X)=(\alpha f)^{-1}0$. \item There is an open conically smooth map